xeofoundry/xeoIFC/README.md

 ## Third-party software

-xeoIFC and the WebAssembly viewer include open-source components (Rust crates under MIT, Apache-2.0, ISC, Zlib and similar permissive licences, among them `laz` for LAZ point clouds, `wgpu`, `i_overlay`, `earcutr` and `delaunator`), plus code derived from jcadlib and csg.js.
-The full list with all licence texts ships as `THIRD-PARTY-NOTICES.txt` in every release package and with the viewer:
+The xeoIFC libraries and the converter include open-source components (Rust crates under MIT, Apache-2.0, ISC, Zlib and similar permissive licences, among them `laz` for LAZ point clouds, `wgpu`, `i_overlay`, `earcutr` and `delaunator`), plus code derived from jcadlib and csg.js.
+The full list with all licence texts ships as `THIRD-PARTY-NOTICES.txt` in every release package and with xeoIFC Web:
 [THIRD-PARTY-NOTICES.txt](https://xeofoundry.github.io/xeoIFC/THIRD-PARTY-NOTICES.txt)